ponylang/corral/README.md

 ## Installation

-Pre-built binaries of Corral are available for Linux x86, MacOS x86, and Windows x86.
+Pre-built binaries of Corral are available for Linux, MacOS, and Windows.
 To install on any of these platforms, use [ponyup](https://github.com/ponylang/ponyup).
 For any other platform, you'll need to be build from source.

 The following command is assuming that `ponyup`, our toolchain multiplexer, is already installed on your machine and is locatable by the name `ponyup`.
 If you don't have ponyup installed, please follow the [ponyup installation instructions](https://github.com/ponylang/ponyup#installing-ponyup).